Nashipur Rail Bridge: History

 The bridge used to exist during British regime and was later disbanded during World War II.
 Azimganj - Nalhati Railway line started in the year 1872.
 The bridge used to act as a NG branch line from Azimganj to Behrampore connecting Lalgola-Krishnnagar BG line with Azimganj Nalhati BG line.

 This rail bridge on the Bhagirathi river reduces travel time between South Bengal and North Bengal.
 As per railway officials the bridge shortens the distance between and by about 21 km.
 The new bridge is 313 m long.
 Due to difficulties of land acquisition, this project was halted for 13 years since 2010.
 After 13 years, the dispute of the land of 476 metre has been escalated.
-The construction began again on November 30, 2022.
-Railway board promised to complete the leftover work by August, 2023.
-On July 29, the GM of Eastern Railway affirmed that this line would be commissioned by the end of 2023.
+The construction began again on 30 November 2022.
+Railway board promised to complete the leftover work by August 2023.
+On 29 July, the GM of Eastern Railway affirmed that this line would be commissioned by the end of 2023.
 This new line was electrified on 19 February 2024.
 Officials of Commissioner of Railway Safety visited the site on 29 February 2024 and trial runs were conducted.
 CRS gave satisfactory remarks afterwards.
 Azimganj Murshidabad new line was inaugurated on 2 March 2024 by Prime Minister Narendra Modi.